Vlad II Dracul: Early life

 Vlad's early life is poorly documented.
-He was born in august 31, 1395, and was one of the numerous illegitimate sons of Mircea I of Wallachia.
+He was born before 1395, and was one of the numerous illegitimate sons of Mircea I of Wallachia.
 Vlad's modern biographers agree that he was sent as a hostage to Sigismund of Luxembourg, King of Hungary, in 1395 or 1396.
 Sigismund mentioned that Vlad had been educated at his court, suggesting that he spent his youth in Buda, Nuremberg and other major towns of Hungary and the Holy Roman Empire.

 Mircea I died in 1418, and his only legitimate son (and co-ruler), Michael, succeeded him.
 Two years later, Michael died fighting against his cousin, Dan II (the son of Mircea I's elder brother, Dan I).
 During the following decade, Dan II and Vlad's half-brother, Radu II Praznaglava, were fighting against each other for Wallachia.

 Vlad left Buda for Poland without Sigismund's authorization in early 1423, but was captured before reaching the border.
 Before long, Sigismund acknowledged Dan II as the lawful ruler of Wallachia.
 The Byzantine historian, Doukas, recorded that Vlad was "an officer in the army" of the Byzantine Emperor, John VIII Palaiologos, and he "had access" to the imperial palace in Constantinople.
 Historian Radu Florescu says that Sigismund had appointed Vlad to receive John VIII (who had come to Italy to seek assistance against the Ottomans) in Venice in 1423, and Vlad accompanied the emperor back to Constantinople.
 After realizing that John VIII could not help him to seize Wallachia, Vlad returned to Hungary in 1429.